 - Open the Time & language category.

 - Now go to the Region & language sub-category.

-- Make sure the language you want to use appears in the list under Languages on the Region & language page.
+- Make sure the tongue you want to use appears in the list under Languages on the Region & language page.

 - Click Add a language.

 - Now click the language you want to add to Windows.

 - Tip: Click in the Type a language name… field and start typing the language’s name (or that of a country); you can use the name in the language itself or the English name.